chef-boneyard/chef-web-docs-2016/step_knife/step_knife_node_run_list_remove_run_list.rst

 ..
 This is an included how-to.

-To remove a recipe from a run list using the fully qualified format, enter:
+To remove a recipe from a run-list using the fully qualified format, enter:

 .. code-block:: bash